 What Causes Roof Leaks at the Eaves?

-Here are some typical reasons why leaks form at the eaves:
+Below are the most common reasons for leaks at the eaves:

-- Deteriorating or brittle underlay that cannot direct water into the gutter.
+- Deteriorating roof felt under the tiles that cannot direct water to the gutters.

-- Broken or missing roof tiles leading to direct exposure of the underlay.
+- Broken or slipped roof tiles that are not protecting the roof underlay.

 What Is an Eaves Tray?